 630-522-4060 / Fax: 630-522-4061

-Originally from the Philippines, Jane Borgehammar, PT, Dip.
-MDT, graduated from the University of Santo Tomas in 1994 with a BS in Physical Therapy.
+Originally from the Philippines, Jane Borgehammar, PT, DSc, OCS, Dip.
+MDT, FAAOMPT, graduated from the University of Santo Tomas in 1994 with a BS in Physical Therapy.
 Interested in furthering her clinical skillset, she underwent her first MDT course in July 2003, became Certified in October 2006 and achieved Diploma status in 2009.
-She is currently enrolled in the Daemen College OMPT Fellowship program.
-She was appointed to Teaching Faculty in 2016 and actively instructs courses for both The McKenzie Institute USA and The McKenzie Institute Chiropractic Branch.
-In addition to her MDT teaching duties, Jane sits on the MDT Diplomate Steering Committee and has volunteered to represent MDT at recent APTA trade shows alongside MIUSA administrative staff.
+She received her Masters degree and Fellowship training at Daemen College.
+She was appointed to Teaching Faculty for McKenzie Institute USA in 2016.
+She is currently working on completing research projects and obtaining her DSc through Bellin College.

 512-544-5092 / Fax: 512-544-5096

-A Missouri native, Chris Chase, PT, Dip.
-MDT, FAAOMPT, graduated from Saint Louis University with both a BS in Exercise Science (1998) and a Masters in Physical Therapy (1999).
-Following graduation, Chris began working in private practice at a Certified McKenzie Clinic.
-He took his first course in Mechanical Diagnosis and Therapy four months after graduating, became Certified in 2003, successfully obtained his Diploma in September of 2009 and, in June 2012, was granted Fellowship in Orthopaedic Manual Physical Therapy.
-Chris was appointed to Teaching Faculty with The McKenzie Institute in October of 2011 and four years later, in October 2015, was promoted to teach the full curriculum of courses.
+A Missouri native, Chris Chase, PT, OCS, Dip.
+MDT, FAAOMPT, graduated from Saint Louis University with a BS in Exercise Science (1998) and a Masters in Physical Therapy (1999).
+Following graduation, Chris began working in private practice at a Certified McKenzie Clinic and took his first course in Mechanical Diagnosis and Therapy four months after graduating.
+He became Certified in 2003, successfully obtained his Diploma in September of 2009, completed his Fellowship in Orthopaedic Manual Physical Therapy in June 2012 and became Board Certified in Orthopaedic Physical Therapy in 2018.
+Chris was appointed to Teaching Faculty with The McKenzie Institute in October of 2011 and is now a Senior Instructor.

-Chris is currently in practice full time with Saint Davids Spine and Sports Therapy in Austin, TX serving as Supervisor and Diploma Physical Therapist.
-In his free time, he volunteers as a Coach for youth sport teams and enjoys traveling, camping, fishing and other outdoor activities with his family.
+Chris is currently in full time practice with Saint David's Spine and Sports Therapy in Austin, TX.
+In his free time, he enjoys spending time with his family, especially traveling, camping, fishing and other outdoor activities.
 Chris has been member of the American Physical Therapy Association since 1997.

-Gary has been in active practice with Ancora Pain Recovery in Athens, GA since 2012.
+Gary is currently in active practice with Athens Orthopedic Clinic in Athens, GA.
 He is married with three young boys.
 Gary tries to stay active by running and playing golf.
 He volunteers his time coaching youth baseball, including local travel and Little League teams.
 He has been a member of the American Physical Therapy Association since 1996.

 315-422-2912 / Fax: 315-422-3538

-Dana T. Green, PT, Dip.
+Dana T. Greene, PT, OCS, Dip.
 MDT received his BS in Physical Therapy from The State University of New York at Buffalo in 1986.
 He became Diplomaed in Mechanical Diagnosis and Therapy in 1990.
 In 1992, Dana was appointed to Teaching Faculty for The McKenzie Institute.

 In 1998, Dana presented both Part A and Part C in Belo Horizonte, Brazil.
 In 2000, he collaborated with Robin McKenzie to present the inaugural Part A course in Beijing, China.
 He has served on and been Chairman of the McKenzie Institute USA Board of Directors.
 He has also served as the Chairman of the Americas Region MDT Conferences held in Orlando, FL and Tucson, AZ.
 Dana has served in a mentorship role for other McKenzie Institute Faculty and currently mentors Probationary Faculty.